| Part Three: The American Enlightenment CHAPTER H11 THE AMERICAN COLONIES |

 fruits of Enlightenment are commonly referred to as “the rise of modern

-with the ancient republics of Athens and Rome.
-They could not get enough of
+fascinated with the ancient republics of Athens and Rome.
+They could not get

-this “classical republicanism.”
-They dressed up in Roman togas, they quoted the
+enough of this “classical republicanism.”
+They dressed up in Roman togas, they

-classics, they named their slaves after Greek and Roman philosophers, they used
+quoted the classics, they named their slaves after Greek and Roman philosophers,

-examples from mythology in everyday speech, they modeled their government after
+they used examples from mythology in everyday speech, they modeled their

-pagan democracies, and they gave names taken from pagans to their government
+government after pagan democracies, and they gave names taken from pagans to

-buildings and governmental bodies.
-Of the books on their library shelves at
+their government buildings and governmental bodies.
+Of the books on their

-home, the Greek and Roman classics outnumbered all other titles and topics
+library shelves at home, the Greek and Roman classics outnumbered all other

-combined.
-They read, studied, took notes, researched, and wrote about the
+titles and topics combined.
+They read, studied, took notes, researched, and

 Some of the “guiding lights” of the day